oz123/mh/README.md

 You can then document the `Makefile` targets with `##` after each target, or `#?` after a variable.

-For example the file `make` in this repo will print the following when no target is given or when `make help` is called:
+For example the `Makefile` in this repo will print the following when no target is given or when `make help` is called:

 ```
-$ make
 Targets:

+bbbbb/color		test that the HOST shows background COLOR

+	Options:

+	HOST: what host is running NGinx (default: localhost)
+	COLOR: which color should be the backround (default: green)

+some/people/organize/their/targets/like/directories		you know just because you can

+ffff-color		test that the HOST shows background COLOR

+	Options:

+	HOST: what host is running NGinx (default: localhost)
+	COLOR: which color should be the backround (default: green)

-test                 test that the HOST shows background COLOR
+test_color		test that the HOST shows background COLOR

+	Options:

-  HOST - what host is running NGinx
+	HOST: what host is running NGinx (default: localhost)
-  COLOR - which color should be the backround
+	COLOR: which color should be the backround (default: green)

 docker-build		build a docker image

 docker-push		push docker image to $(REGISTRY)

+mh		compile this software

+install		install this software

-Global Variables you can override:
+Global options you can override:

-VERSION              version
+VERSION:	 version (default: $(shell git describe --always))
-REGISTRY             container registry to push
+REGISTRY:	 container registry to push (default: docker.io)
-ORG                  organization to push to
-IMG                  image name
+IMG:	 image name (default: $(shell basename $(CURDIR)))
-OPTS                 add extra OPTS to misc commands
+OPTS:	 add extra OPTS to misc commands
+ORG:	 organization to push (default: oz123)
 ```

 This make file parses all the lines and checks for target, local variables